Politics of Eswatini: Executive branch

-In general practice, however, the monarch's power is delegated through a dualistic system: modern and statutory bodies, like the cabinet, and less formal traditional government structures.
 At present, parliament consists of an 82-seat House of Assembly (55 members are elected through popular vote; the Attorney General as an ex-officio member; 10 are appointed by the king and four women elected from each one of the administrative regions) and 30-seat Senate (10 members are appointed by the House of Assembly, and 20 are appointed by the king, whom at least the half must be women).

 Political parties and participation

 Political parties were banned by the constitution promulgated on 13 October 1978.
 The new constitution does not take into consideration party activity whereas freedom of association is protected.